How to Find Amazon FBA Wholesale Suppliers

 Eligibility and restrictions

-First, you must check that you can sell the brand on your Amazon seller account and the brand and its products are not restricted on Amazon.
-You can check that with Seller Assistant’s Bulk Restrictions Checker.
+Tip.
+You can check eligibility and restrictions for multiple products at once with Seller Assistant’s Bulk Restrictions Checker.
 It shows if products are restricted or you can’t sell them for other reasons.
 If you see a green open lock icon, you can sell them.
 If you see a red closed lock, you can’t sell products without Amazon’s approval and they are restricted.
 If the tool shows a red closed lock with an exclamation mark, you are not eligible to sell products on your account.

 Minimum listing number